 To apply for testing reimbursement, visit: https://www.foundationtesting.org

-NOTE: On November 15, 2018 applications will begin being accepted from homeowners seeking state funds to replace failing foundations.
+NOTE: Starting on January 3, 2019 applications will begin being accepted from homeowners seeking state reimbursement and repair funding to replace failing foundations.
 A captive insurance company, Connecticut Foundations Solutions Indemnity Company (CFSIC) was created by the legislature to assist homeowners with paying for their crumbling foundations.
-Applications will be reviewed and eligible payouts will be made, until funds run out.
+Homeowners will have two ways to apply:

 Applications are available at: crumblingfoundations.org